FranklinMRJ/FL-Means/README.md

-*Our system executed the k-means algorithm and the Calinski-Harabasz validation by the scikit-learn library (https://scikit-learn.org).
+*We use the scikit-learn library (https://scikit-learn.org) to execute the k-means algorithm and the Calinski-Harabasz validation.